Pentwater boys fight off Walkerville in double overtime

 The Falcons, minus two starters including point guard Tyler Plummer-Eisenlohr due to illness, overcame a solid shooting night from the Wildcats to sneak away with the victory on the Wildcats' homecoming.

+"A few JV guys and fellow teammates really stepped up," Falcons' coach Ashley Wojtas said.

-For more of this story, please purchase a copy of our print edition or buy access to our online e-edition.
+For more of this story, pick up a copy of this week's Oceana's Herald-Journal or buy our e-edition.